 The 3% increase above the background pollutant concentration is calculated:

-For the Willamette and Columbia Rivers, using 25% of the:
+(i) For the Willamette and Columbia Rivers, using 25% of the:

 harmonic mean flow of the water body for pollutants that are carcinogens, or

 30Q5 flow of the water body for pollutants that are non-carcinogens.

-For all other waters, using 100% of the:
+(ii) For all other waters, using 100% of the:

 i. harmonic mean flow of the water body for pollutants that are carcinogens, or

 ii.
 30Q5 flow of the water body for pollutants that are non-carcinogens.

-e) No other technologically and economically feasible means that would not have significant adverse environmental consequences are available to reduce the pollutant concentration in the discharge.
+e) The Department may require the discharger to use any technologically and economically feasible pollutant reduction measures that are known to be available to prevent or minimize a pollutant concentration increase in the receiving water body.

 Authority and Precedence